maxdemaio/mayo/README.md

 # mayonet

 for all knowledge acquired during this project, visit [the knowledge folder](./knowledge/).
+I'll probably turn them into a series of blog posts on my website soon.

 ---

+ideas:

 - https://github.com/jenkinsci/jenkins
   - https://hub.docker.com/r/jenkins/jenkins